-Monstera adansonii is distinguished from M. deliciosa by having longer, tapering leaves, as well as having completely enclosed leaf holes.
+Monstera adansonii is distinguished from M. deliciosa by having longer, tapering leaves and completely enclosed leaf holes.

 Monstera deliciosa leaf holes eventually grow towards the edge and open up as they mature.

-You can see the difference in the two species in the photos below.
+You can see the difference between the two species in the photos below.

 ornamental houseplants).
 Numerous Philodendron species

 , including the common landscape plant P. bipinnatifidum.

 |Origin: Monstera is indigenous to the hot, humid, tropical

 forests of Mexico, Guatemala, Costa Rica, and Panama.